See Stick Welding projects my forum members are talking about

 Is stick welding good for beginners?

-There is a perception that mig welding is easier to learn for beginners because of the way the wire feeds into the puddle without the welder needing to constantly feed the electrode to maintain a proper arc length.
+There is a perception that MIG welding is the easiest type of welding to learn for beginners because of the way the wire feeds into the puddle without the welder needing to constantly feed the electrode to maintain a proper arc length.

 Aside from that one thing, stick welding is a great way for beginners to learn to weld.